-We have audited the financial statements of Sovereign Assurance Company Limited ("the Company") on pages 1 to 47, which comprise the balance sheets as at 30 June 2014, the income statements, statements of comprehensive income and statements of changes in equity and statements of cash flows for the year then ended, and the notes to the financial statements that include a summary of significant accounting policies and other explanatory information for both the Company and the Group.
-The Group comprises the Company and the entities it controlled at 30 June 2014 or from time to time during the financial year.
+We have audited the Group financial statements of Sovereign Assurance Company Limited ("the Company") on pages 1 to 46, which comprise the consolidated balance sheet as at 30 June 2015, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated cash flow statement for the year then ended, and the notes to the financial statements that include a summary of significant accounting policies and other explanatory information for the Group.
+The Group comprises the Company and the entities it controlled at 30 June 2015 or from time to time during the financial year.